 On October 9, 2018 City Council approved the following fee structure for all properties within the City limits.
-Beginning February 1, 2019, there will be an additional line item on your monthly water bill issued by the Board of Water Works for the Street Repair Utility Fee.
+Beginning Oct.
+1, 2019, there will be a change on your monthly water bill issued by the Board of Water Works for the Street Repair Utility Fee.
 This fee will apply to every residential unit and business as described in the table below.
 Click here to read more, STREET REPAIR UTILITY ENTERPRISE FEE

 As part of its customer information sysem upgrade, Pueblo Water has redesigned its monthly statement.
 Click Here to see a sample that will help you understand the changes to your monthly bill.